Haul-Out Dynamic Allocation increasing logistical efficiency in the sugar-energy sector

 The scenario is simple: while an haul-out is completing its loading process by the harvester, another tractor with an empty haul-out is activated to move to that same harvester, seeking to prevent it from stopping due to lack of haul-out to receive its production.
 The downtime of harvesters is one of the main bottlenecks in keeping an industry supplied.
 And the more they remain in operation, the greater the volume of sugarcane delivered to the mills.
 Stationary harvesters mean loss of efficiency, idle capacity, increased costs and the need for more equipment.

 We want to increase this efficiency by making the harvesters work as long as possible.
 For this reason, we have developed the HxGN AgrOn Haul-Out Dynamic Allocation, which coordinates and synchronises the movement of haul-out tractors through a call and attendance system.
-With this solution, the operating time of a harvesting machine can be increased by up to 50% on the day.
-In terms of the average in the national market, this would mean that a harvester could go from a cutting capacity of 720 to 1080 tons per day, reaching the level of 45 ton/hour run.
+With this solution, a harvester's operating time can increase throughout the day.
+Allowing greater visibility of the operation of the work front, which, in addition to allowing an increase in the productive time of the harvesters, should increase the predictability of the volume of cane that will arrive at the plant in the coming hours.